 The oceans and their resources are under enormous pressure.
 The latest report from the United Nations’ Food and Agriculture Organization (FAO) indicates that <30 percent of the world’s fisheries stocks are currently being overexploited, depleted or recovering from depletion.

+About 10 percent of the stock groups monitored by FAO were estimated to be able to produce more than their current catches.
 Many other marine species, such as whales, dolphins, turtles, skates and rays, are hovering on the brink of extinction.

 The situation is particularly dire in EU waters: 88 percent of fish stocks in Union waters are overfished, compared with 25 percent on average globally.